-Thanks to researchers at Prevent Breast Cancer, there have been some recent changes to NICE guidelines (July 2013), which mean that tamoxifen and raloxifene (drugs also used for treating breast cancer) are now recommended for women at increased risk of breast cancer in order to reduce their risk.
+Thanks to Prevent Breast Cancer researchers, there have been changes to NICE guidelines (July 2013), which mean that tamoxifen and raloxifene (drugs which are used in breast cancer treatment) are now recommended for women with an increased risk of breast cancer in order to help stop it developing.

 Although they do benefit a large number of women, tamoxifen and raloxifene do come with difficult side effects and are not always successful.
 Therefore our teams continue to seek out safer and more effective preventative drugs.

 Prevent Breast Cancer scientists are currently working on the following projects:

 - DCIS and Clotting – this project examined the links between breast cancer and clotting in the blood.